live-codes/blog.livecodes.io/blog/2024-02-16-ai-code-assistant-generally-available/index.md

 Please note that even though your code is sent to Codeium, it is not used for training their model.
 Check Codeium [FAQ](https://codeium.com/faq#Will-Codeium-regurgitate-private-code%3F) and [privacy policy](https://codeium.com/privacy-policy) for more details.

-Moreover, in many uses of LiveCodes it may not be desireable to have AI code completions (e.g. courses, quizzes, etc.).
+Moreover, in many uses of LiveCodes it may not be desirable to have AI code completions (e.g. courses, quizzes, etc.).

 ## Let's try it! 🚀